Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Introduction

 Time domain surveys explore temporal changes of celestial objects, either intrinsically or extrinsically, by observing the sky repeatedly.
-These variations often contain crucial information for deciphering the structure and the nature of these variable sources.
-The blooming of time domain astronomy witnessed in the past decade has been driven the technology development of wide-field survey facilities and the novel discoveries delivered by these facilities.
+These variations often contain crucial information to decipher the structure and nature of these variable sources.
+The blooming of time domain astronomy witnessed in the past decade has driven the technology development of wide-field survey facilities and the novel discoveries delivered by these facilities.
 The Catalina Real-Time Survey (CRTS)\cite{Drake2009ApJ...696..870D} searched for rare bright transients over a sky area of 33000 square degrees using 3 wide-field telescopes.
-The Palomar Transient Factory (PTF/iPTF)\cite{Law2009} and its successor, the Zwicky Transient Facility (ZTF)\cite{Bellm2019}, have monitored 3$\pi$ of the sky with a cadence of 3 days to a week, with complementary spectroscopy performed by follow-up telescopes.
-The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS or PS)\cite{Kaiser2004}, the All-Sky Automated Survey for SuperNovae (ASAS-SN)\cite{Shappee2014}, and the Asteroid Terrestrial-impact Last Alert System (ATLAS)\cite{Tonry2018} also conduct time-domain surveys and record transient sources.
-In general, time-domain surveys employ dedicated telescopes with apertures from a few tens of cm up to 1.3m and large pixel sizes, with the exception of Pan-STARRS, which used two 1.8m Telescopes and Giga-pixel cameras.
-Currently, Pan-STARRS is largely dedicated to the search of near-earth asteroids (NEA).
-The limiting magnitudes in a single exposure for these surveys are in the range of 17.0 mag in $V$ band for ASAS-SN to 21.8 mag in $r$-band for Pan-STARRS.
+The Palomar Transient Factory (PTF/iPTF)\cite{Law2009} and its successor, the Zwicky Transient Facility (ZTF)\cite{Bellm2019}, have monitored 3$\pi$ of the sky at a cadence of 3 days to a week, with complementary spectroscopy performed by follow-up telescopes.
+The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS or PS)\cite{Kaiser2004}, the All-Sky Automated Survey for SuperNovae (ASAS-SN)\cite{Shappee2014}, and the Asteroid Terrestrial Impact Last Alert System (ATLAS)\cite{Tonry2018}, and Gaia, the global space astrometry mission, also conduct time-domain surveys and record transient sources.
+In general, time-domain surveys employ dedicated telescopes with apertures from a few tens of cm up to 1.3 m and large pixel sizes, with the exception of Pan-STARRS, which used two 1.8 m telescopes and gigapixel cameras.
+Currently, Pan-STARRS is largely dedicated to the search for near-earth asteroids (NEA).
+The limiting magnitudes in a single exposure for these surveys are in the range of 17.0 mag in the $V$ band for ASAS-SN to 21.8 mag in the $r$ band for Pan-STARRS.